gentooinit/solution_for_the_little_lisper/((2 Do It, Do It Again, and Again, and Again ) 17).md

           (eq? (car lat) a)
 	  (member? a (cdr lat))))
-A6: Now that we know that lat is not null?, we have to find out whether the car of lat is the same atom as a, or whethera is somewhere in the rest of the lat.
+A6: Now that we know that lat is not null?, we have to find out whether the car of lat is the same atom as a, or whether a is somewhere in the rest of the lat.
 The question
     (or
       (eq? (car lat) a)